doctest/doctest/doc/markdown/roadmap.md

     - add runtime benchmarks
 - change docs a bit - mainly what is in the landing page (add link to overload)
 - address the coverage issue... look at how this project does it: https://github.com/rollbear/trompeloeil
+- resolve pull/60 (merge in dev, move cmake folder in scripts, maybe change/remove some of the 2 new SKIP options)

 ### For 1.3: